jeju2486/GWAS-GOLD/README.md

 # maskGWAS

-**maskGWAS** is a tool designed for Genome-Wide Epistatic Studies (GWES) by masking target genes.
-It generates unitig files of whole genomes, compatible with [pyseer](https://github.com/weecology/pyseer), by masking the specified target gene.
+**maskGWAS** is a add-on tool of [unitig-caller](https://github.com/bacpop/unitig-caller) and [pyseer](https://github.com/weecology/pyseer) designed for Genome-Wide Epistatic Studies (GWES) by masking target genes in GWAS.
+It generates unitig files of whole genomes by masking the specified target gene.
 The primary goal is to detect hidden epistatic relationships involving the target gene.

 ## Warning